The Substation/ The Rabble/ WAKE/

 Please note that latecomers will not be admitted.

 This event contains strobe and flashing lights, sudden loud noises and will be presented in low lighting.
-The performance contains mild coarse language and references to sex, death, euthanasia, mental health and COVID-19.
+The performance contains mild coarse language and references to sex, death, the process of ageing, euthanasia and mental health, as well as representations of death.

 The seating provided for this performance will be chairs with backs.
 The event is wheelchair accessible and accessible toilets are available.